Th3Heretic/OSINTForge/README.md

 Installing the dependencies:
 - using the terminal navigate to the project folder
-- run >ls to check that the requirements.txt is present
+- to check that the requirements.txt is present, run:
+>ls
-- run:
+- Once you have comfirmed it's presence in the cwd run:
 >pip install -r requirements.txt